Dominican University New York: Athletics

-The Dominican athletic teams are called the Chargers.
+The Dominican University athletic teams are called the Chargers.
 The university is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Central Atlantic Collegiate Conference (CACC) for most of its sports since the 1982–83 academic year.
-They are also a member of the Eastern College Athletic Conference (ECAC) for some sports.
+They are also a member of the East Coast Conference for some sports.

-Dominican competes in 17 intercollegiate varsity sports.
-Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis and track & field; women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, track & field and volleyball.
+Dominican University New York competes in 22 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, lacrosse, rowing, soccer, tennis, track & field and volleyball (10); women's sports include basketball, bowling, cross country, flag football, field hockey, lacrosse, rowing, soccer, softball, tennis, track & field and volleyball (12).

-The Chargers have a cross-campus rivalry with the nearby St. Thomas Aquinas College Spartans since the two colleges are located a mile from each other.